jeffdjohnson/lab-website/content/authors/1-jeff-johnson/_index.md

 - roles of time and context in memory
 - neuroimaging methods (MRI, fMRI, EEG/ERPs)

-## Employment
+## Past employment
-- 2016-present: Associate Professor, Department of Psychological Sciences, University of Missouri
+- 2010-2016: Assistant Professor, Department of Psychological Sciences, University of Missouri
-- 2012-present: Faculty, Interdisciplinary Neuroscience Program, University of Missouri
+- 2008-2010: Research Specialist, Center for the Neurobiology of Learning and Memory, University of California-Irvine

 ## Education
 - episodic memory